 Because the previous owner defaulted on the property loan payment, they very well may have neglected to pay these other rates.
 And you don’t want the nasty surprise of having to cough up for their non-payment.

 Houses today are expensive.
-With even a pokey little home in Clifton or Camps Bay reaching above the R10 million mark.
+With even a small home in Clifton or Camps Bay reaching above the R10 million mark.
 For this reason, buying repossessed properties can save you a lot of money.
 And decrease the monthly bond payments.

 Cape Town’s Repossessed Property Market – In Conclusion

-There are often some bargain repossessed houses for sale in Cape Town going up for auction.
+There are often some bargain houses for sale in Cape Town going up for auction.

-The key is to be checking the lists of homes available and to get in quickly when you see a home you like.
+The key is to be checking the lists of repossessed homes available and to get in quickly when you see a property you like.